BetterThanTomorrow/calva/README.md

 ## Getting Started with Calva

 Go to the [documentation](https://calva.io/) to find info on how to connect Calva to your project and start evaluating code and such.
-The documentation is built from the same repository as Calva.
-So if you know about workarounds or gotchas or anything that is good to know about when using Calva, please edit the appropriate page (or create a new page) by PR.
+The documentation is built from a separate repository than Calva, called [calva-docs](https://github.com/BetterThanTomorrow/calva-docs).
+So if you know about workarounds or gotchas or anything that is good to know about when using Calva, please edit the appropriate page (or create a new page) by PR in that repository.

 ## Features